aminrj/aminrj.github.io/_posts/2024-11-28-iot-with-zigbee2mqtt-raspberry-pi--home-assistant-guide.md

 ---
+# title: "8 reasons on how to setup your home automation"
-title: "IoT with Zigbee2Mqtt: Raspberry Pi & Home Assistant Guide"
+title: "A practical guide to IoT with Zigbee2Mqtt RaspberryPi & Home Assistant"
 categories:
   - Home Assistant
   - IoT